hniksic/sendable/README.md

 ## Is this really safe?

 As with any crate that involves unsafe, one can never be 100% certain that there is no soundness bug.
-I spent some time going through the design and reviewing the implementation before settling on the current approach.
-While I did find the occasional issue, the design held.
+The code is fairly straightforward in implementing the design outlined above.
+I went through several iterations of the design and the implementation before settling on the current approach and, while I did find the occasional issue, the underlying idea held up under scrutiny.
+MIRI finds no undefined behavior while running the tests.

 You are invited to review at the code - it is not large - and report any issues you encounter.